juliandavid-garcia/First_milestone_project/README.md

 ![portfolio](/Readme-images/responsive.png)
 # Personal Portfolio

-This portfolio collects examples of the different projects i have developed during my formation as full stack software developer, at the code institute.
+This portfolio collects examples of the different projects I have developed during my formation as full stack software developer, at the code institute.
-Therefore, recruiters and potencial clients can have evidence of my skills as developer and also as graphic designer, since some compositions made with photoshop were added.
+Therefore, recruiters and potential clients can have evidence of my skills as a developer and also as a graphic designer, since some compositions made with photoshop were added.
 - [Visite Site ](https://juliandavid-garcia.github.io/First_milestone_project/)